-(newer) Marquette University Office of General Counsel.
+(Newer) Marquette University Office of General Counsel.
 The Office of General Counsel for Marquette University is the principal representative for legal matters involving Marquette University.
 This is a transactional internship.
 Attorneys in this in-house legal counsel may office handle matters that include employment law, athletics, regulatory compliance, policy-making, and real estate.
-The intern will have a range of experiences involving corporate and educational law issues.
+Interns will have a range of experiences involving corporate and educational law issues.
 The office is located in Zilber Hall on Marquette's campus.
 Prerequisites: None.
-Business Associations or Contract drafting preferred but not required.

 Medical College of Wisconsin Office of Risk Management.
 This is a health law internship focused principally on health care provider liability.
 The Medical College of Wisconsin employs over 1,000 physicians as members of its faculty.
 These doctors staff such medical facilities as Froedtert Hospital and Children's Hospital of Wisconsin.
 Lawyers in the College's Office of Risk Management, which is located in Wauwatosa, provide legal advice to physicians and to the College in matters involving allegations of medical negligence.
 They also provide legal advice intended to proactively prevent claims.
 The office responds to legal issues that may arise during the course of treatment, assists in the development of policy to minimize risk, and periodically addresses medical ethics concerns.
 Prerequisites: None.
-Any Health Law course is preferred but not required.
+Preference will be given to students who have completed any Health Law course.
 Note: Part of this internship may occur in a remote mode.